zain-rehman1/PowerBI-Portfolio/HR-Attrition-Analysis/README.md

 ### Overtime & Attrition

-Employees working overtime show a substantially higher attrition rate than employees who do not work overtime.
+Employees who work overtime have a substantially higher attrition rate than employees who do not work overtime in this dataset.

 ### Job Satisfaction

-Attrition varies across job satisfaction levels, with lower satisfaction levels showing higher attrition in several segments.
+Attrition varies across job satisfaction levels, with lower satisfaction levels generally showing higher attrition rates in the analyzed segments.

 ### Employee Age

-Younger employees, particularly those in the **18–25 age group**, show higher attrition compared with older employee groups.
+Younger employees, particularly those in the **18–25 age group**, show higher attrition compared with older employee groups in this dataset.

 ### Income Groups

-Attrition varies across income groups, with the lower-income group showing a higher attrition rate in this dataset.
+Attrition varies across income groups, with the lower-income group showing the highest attrition rate among the analyzed income groups.

 ### Employee Tenure

-Employees in their early stages of employment show higher attrition compared with employees with longer tenure.
+Employees in the early stages of employment show higher attrition rates compared with employees with longer tenure.

 ### Job Roles

-Attrition varies considerably across job roles, allowing HR teams to identify roles that may require additional investigation.
+Attrition rates vary considerably across job roles, allowing HR teams to identify roles that may require additional investigation.

 > These findings are descriptive patterns observed in the dataset and do not establish that any individual factor directly causes employee attrition.